EDUCATION PROVISION/SCHOOL IMPROVEMENT

-22. Why AET (sponsored by Pansophic Learning) as the sponsor?
+22. Why AAT (sponsored by Pansophic Learning) as the sponsor?

-- Raises aspirations – through the introduction of a new philosophy and ethos, based on Pansophic Learning’s proven philosophy used internationally, to bring educational improvements to schools, pupils and communities worldwide.
+- Raise aspirations – through the introduction of a philosophy and ethos, based on Pansophic Learning’s proven philosophy used internationally, to bring educational improvements to schools, pupils and communities worldwide.
 All pupils have individualised paths for personal growth and development, with a focus on pupil self-awareness and self-esteem.

 - Increase Parent engagement and involvement – regular community events are held where parents and other members of the local community are invited to see what the children have been learning, chat with staff and become more engaged in their child’s education.

 25. Does the Academy follow the National Curriculum?

 Yes, the Academy’s core curriculum follows the National Curriculum.

 26. What about collaboration with other schools?